 I led 4 teams: 2 Angular 1.x/2.0 teams, 2 Unity 4-5 teams, split between onshore and offshore teams in Califormia and the Ukraine.

 We developed 6 single page applications and 6 Unity applications each with mimicked behavior.
-Our SPA's were data driven, providing a framework for defining the substance of the SPA or Unity app.
+Our SPA's were data driven, providing a framework for defining the substance of the SPA or Unity app with variable content.

 At MHE I was a Software Engineer: Lead, responsible for development teams.
 I worked on two large projects.